 In this second post in our series on daily light integral (DLI), we demonstrate how greenhouse growers can identify a target DLI to determine how much supplemental lighting is needed during winter months with less natural sunlight.
 Adjustable-spectra LED lighting systems make it possible to provide crops with near constant summertime DLI 365 days/year.
 This strategy can be used to ensure vigorous plants through every stage of growth and deliver quality yields consistently year-round.

-If you’re growing tomatoes in a greenhouse in Guadalajara, Mexico (20.7°N) or the southwestern United States, you might expect a DLI of almost 40 mol/day (60 mol/day outside) in the middle of May.
+If you’re growing tomatoes in a greenhouse with greenhouse growing lights in Guadalajara, Mexico (20.7°N) or the southwestern United States, you might expect a DLI of almost 40 mol/day (60 mol/day outside) in the middle of May.
 You’ve just had the best day ever—if only you could mimic this perfect light for 364 more days.
 With a little measuring, the head grower of this operation can use supplemental light to approximate natural summer sunlight conditions.

 As we discussed in the previous post, DLI describes the cumulative amount of photosynthetically active radiation (PAR) that shines in a 24-hour period, expressed as mol·m-²·d-¹, or mol/day.
 DLI will vary daily and seasonally with the angle of the sun and length of day, factors that are in turn determined by geographic location.